zrajm/fix.sh/README.md

       10 = Source buildscript or directory is missing.

+      14 = Couldn't find the root of the Fix work tree.
+Fix searched for searched for the '.fix' dir in current dir and then upwards towards '/', but nothing was found.
+(This usually means that you either invoked Fix from the wrong directory, or that you've forgotten to run `fix --init`.)

       15 = Bad options provided (e.g. using `--source` from the command line rather than from inside a buildscript.)